Puyi: Residence in Tianjin (1925–1931)

 Puyi's court was prone to factionalism and his advisers were urging him to back different warlords, which gave him a reputation for duplicity as he negotiated with various warlords, which strained his relations with Marshal Zhang.
-At various times, Puyi met Zhang Zongchang, the "Dogmeat General", and the White Russian émigré general Grigory Semyonov at his Tianjin house; both of them promised to restore him to the Dragon Throne if he gave them enough money, and both of them kept all the money he gave them for themselves.
-Puyi remembered Zhang as "a universally detested monster" with a face bloated and "tinged with the livid hue induced by opium smoking".
-Semyonov in particular proved himself to be a talented con man, claiming as an ataman to have several Cossack Hosts under his command, to have 300 million roubles in the bank, and to be supported by American, British, and Japanese banks in his plans to restore both the House of Qing in China and the House of Romanov in Russia.
-Puyi gave Semyonov a loan of 5,000 British pounds, which Semyonov never repaid.
-Another visitor to the Garden of Serenity was General Kenji Doihara, a Japanese Army officer who was fluent in Mandarin and a man of great charm who manipulated Puyi via flattery, telling him that a great man such as himself should go conquer Manchuria and then, just as his Qing ancestors did in the 17th century, use Manchuria as a base for conquering China.
+At various times, Puyi met Zhang Zongchang, the "Dogmeat General", and the White Russian émigré general Grigory Semyonov at his Tianjin house; both of them promised to restore him to the Dragon Throne if he gave them enough money, and both of them kept the money he gave them for themselves.
+Another visitor was Colonel Kenji Doihara, a Japanese army officer fluent in Mandarin, who flattered Puyi and encouraged him to seek restoration in Manchuria.